lemonlwz/grunt-parseunicode/README.md

 parse js css to unicode

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-parseunicode`
+Install this grunt plugin next to your project's Gruntfile.js with: `npm install grunt-parseunicode`

-Then add this line to your project's `grunt.js` gruntfile:
+Then add this line to your project's `Gruntfile.js` gruntfile:

 ```javascript
 grunt.loadNpmTasks('grunt-parseunicode');